 How did you get started in illustration?

 What is your favorite medium?
-Can you describe your process for us?
+Can you describe your usual work process for us?

 Do you write as well as illustrate your own stories?
 Which comes first for you?